saverio-sevilla/dynamic-queue/README.md

 # dynamic-queue

-A small implementation of queue in C, works with different types (even structs or struct pointers), will automatically resize itself at runtime to accomodate any amount of elements.
+A small implementation of queue in C, works with different types (even structs or struct pointers), will automatically be resized at runtime to accomodate any amount of elements.

 ## Usage